 “But at a time when women are second-class citizens, can her charm and spirit protect her from the dangers of the Court?”

-Ordinary Love directors Lisa Baros D’Sa and Glenn Layburn will begin filming the movie next year.
+Ordinary Love directors Lisa Baros D’Sa and Glenn Layburn will begin filming the movie in 2021.

 Jessica Swale’s Nell Gwynn book is available on Amazon.